BLE-LTER/ble-handbook/handbook.md

 - DataSetTaxa - Use the lowest taxa in the dataset.
 The rest of the hierarchy is filled in by MetaEgress.
 - DataSetKeywords
 - DataSetPersonnel
+- DataSetPublications - For cited publications in the methods or abstract, add rows to this table with the RelationshipType `literatureCited`.
 - DataSetAnnotation
 - DataSetAttributeAnnotation
 - DataSetMethod* (Software/Protocols/Instruments/Provenance).
 With the exception of Provenance, the other tables haven't seen play so far.